kigkosa/ALL-README/3b-BetterHud.md

   • /papi ecloud download LocalTime

 ItemsAdder & BetterHud Setup
+  • If there is a BetterHud folder, delete it first and then drag the BetterHud folder into it.
   • Disable ItemsAdder Text Effects (https://itemsadder.devs.beer/plugin-usage/text-effects-1.17+).
   • Disable ItemsAdder Hide Scoreboard Numbers (https://itemsadder.devs.beer/plugin-usage/hide-scoreboard-numbers-1.17+).
   • In the ItemsAdder/config.yml